adrian-kumpe/battleship/README.md

 | `npm install`    | Install project dependencies; compile Typescript |
 | `npm start`      | Launch a development web server                  |

+### Alexa Skill

+Voice control for Battleship is facilitated through a custom skill for Alexa.
+The repository **battleship-alexa-skill** can be imported into an Alexa Skill.
+The code will then be hosted in an AWS repository.
+Changes can be pushed to the GitHub repository as follows:
+1. `git remote add temp https://github.com/adrikum/battleship-alexa-skill.git`
+1. `git push temp master`
+1. `git remote remove temp`